varmeh/tech-docs/docs/deployment/docker/DockerCompose.md

   - [Docker Compose vs K8s](#docker-compose-vs-k8s)
   - [References](#references)

-Docker Compose facilitates the orchestration of `multi-container` applications.
+Docker Compose was primarily designed to facilitate the orchestration of `multi-container` applications.

+But it simplifies the process of running any docker container by documenting all the command line information in a single file

 It simpifies connecting containers & other resources together.